 Prescription/correction/optical goggles come with ready-made spherical lenses of varying strengths known as dioptres, or step dioptres.
 This type of lens production is similar to the generic reading glasses found in pharmacies: the prescription will be a close match to your own, but may not be as precise as that in the glasses or contact lenses you use every day.
 For use in the water (an already-blurry environment), step dioptre corrective lens goggles are perfectly adequate.
 They are also more widely available and affordable than custom-made prescription goggles from an optometrist.

 Negative dioptre lenses are the most commonly available for goggles, and are intended for those with near-sighted or myopic vision.
-Lenses range in dioptres from -2.0 to -10.0 and come in increments of 0.5.
+Lenses range in dioptres from -2.0 to -10.0 and typically come in increments of 0.5.

 Positive dioptre lenses are for far-sighted swimmers, and are less common.
-Lenses range in dioptres from +1.0 to +6.0 and again come in increments of 0.5.
+Lenses range in dioptres from +1.0 to +6.0 and again typically come in increments of 0.5.

 Please Consult your Optometrist